It’s hard to summarize the future of the grocery sector in a single sentence, but this one sounds about right:

 “I’ll probably go to the store fewer times a week (in 5-10 years), and try to get as much variety as I can as quickly and cheaply as I can.”

 The quote is anonymous, but it comes from one of nearly 800 people aged 18-22 who were surveyed for a report recently published by Field Agent, a retail auditing and mystery-shopping firm.

-The research looked at how Generation Z (or simply Gen Z) is shopping for food today, and how they expect their habits to evolve over the decade to come.
+The research looked at how Generation Z (or simply Gen Z) is shopping for food today, and how they expect their habits to evolve over the next decade.

-More than half of those surveyed, for example, or 51%, said they share grocery-shopping duties with someone else, although 30% said they were the primary buyer in their household.
+More than half of those surveyed (51%), for example, said they share grocery-shopping duties with someone else, although 30% said they were the primary buyer in their household.

 While 95% of Gen Z said they shop in stores today, 32% said they expect to use online grocery options with in-store pickup and 15% expected to be using online delivery services.

-Healthier eating, cooking more fresh foods, expecting faster shopping in-stores with the help of technology, and saving money through promotions and coupons were some of the other trends captured in the survey.
+Healthier eating, cooking more fresh foods, expecting faster in-store shopping supported by technology, and saving money through promotions and coupons were some of the other trends captured by the survey.

 Growing Up (And Grocery Shopping) Digitally

 According to a consumer survey by the Retail Feedback Group, for example, 63% of shoppers (not just Gen Z) said they interact digitally with their supermarket, but only 12% are ordering groceries online for pickup and delivery.
-Instead, 55% said they are checking a digital circular, and 44% are checking for the latest promotions.
+Instead, 55% said they check a digital circular and 44% check for the latest promotions.